DaniLascu/Minesweeper-Console/README.md

 ### Board Generation and fill Algorithm
 <details>
 <summary>Click here</summary>
 Every Cell of the board is in fact a variable of the Struct type shown below.
-The struct has 4 attributes, that store the following:<br/>
+The struct has 4 attributes, that store the following:
 - if the cell contains a mine;
 - number of neighbour mines;
 - if the cell is flagged;
-- if the cell is open;<br/>
+- if the cell is open;

 The Cell Grid is a **10x10 matrix of "struct cell"** variables.

 ```C